Battle of Norfolk: British contribution

 The British 4th Brigade destroyed an entire tank battle group which included 25 main battle tanks at Objective Copper South.
 The 4th Brigade also cleared Copper South of Iraqi soldiers, IFVs, artillery, logistics support vehicles, and captured two division commanders.

 The British 26 Field Artillery Regiment conducted fire missions against a tank heavy unit at Objective Brass.
-This included the destruction of 48 tanks, APCs, and 25 MTLBs all hidden in fighting positions.
+This included the destruction of 48 tanks, APCs, and 25 MT-LBs all hidden in fighting positions.
 An artillery position was also present and destroyed.
 The entire enemy position was destroyed and British infantry cleared the trench lines of Iraqi soldiers.

 British forces destroyed another 25 tanks and 20 APCs at position Brass 3.

 While taking Objective Platinum 2 the British destroyed an Iraqi tank company in the process.

 Later in the day the 1st Battalion, Staffordshire Regiment, 7th Brigade engaged Iraqi forces at Objective Lead.
 The 1st Battalion, Staffordshire Regiment destroyed over 40 Iraqi tanks and numerous other combat systems.
 The British forces also captured over 800 Iraqi soldiers including the Iraqi 52nd Armored Division commander while destroying additional Iraqi infantry units.

 The British also destroyed several companies of Iraqi T-55 tanks and MT-LBs at the Iraqi 52nd Armored Division's headquarters.

 In the process of moving to Phase Line Smash the British forces took artillery and anti tank fire from Iraqi forces.
 The Iraqis failed to inflict any casualties on the British forces.

 On 27 February 1991 a joint British and American artillery fire mission destroyed what was left of Iraqi artillery and infantry forces at Objective Tungsten.
 Approximately 70 Iraqi artillery pieces were destroyed.

 The British also took Objective Waterloo.
 In the process the British destroyed approximately five Iraqi divisions in 48 hours of combat.

 The British 1st Armoured Division secured the final objectives on the Basra Highway north of Multa Ridge.

 In the final operation the British 7th Brigade took Objective Cobalt while the 4th Brigade halted farther west.